 Typographic hierarchy, the use of colors to emphasize a message, and decorative design elements all work together to craft a meaningful message with high impact.
 This is the same type of thinking that we apply to designing brandmarks or packaging.
 Throughout the US, there are even color schemes specific to different cities!

 Southwest Signs is a legendary, family-run, old school sign-painting shop on Chicago’s Southwest side, just a hop away from Midway airport.
 They’ve been painting signage for grocery stores across the Chicagoland area for over 60 years!
 And since they started they’ve been vetted by international artists, museums, and even movie directors for their craft and expertise in the field.

-Seedhouse reached out to them for a collaboration on signage that ties in that same visual language to our focus – CPG & Branding design.
-Throughout the process Southwest Signs taught us about the standard Chicago signage colors (Vienna Beef Hot Dog-inspired Red, Blue, & Chrome Yellow) and gave us insight into their process.
-We added in the Seedhouse bright orange to the Chicago palette, and dreamed up different marketing phrases that advertised our “deals of the week” and other special offerings.
+Seedhouse reached out to them for a collaboration on signage that ties in the same visual language of our focus – CPG & Branding design.
+Throughout the process, Southwest Signs taught us about the standard Chicago signage colors (Vienna Beef Hot Dog-inspired Red, Blue, & Chrome Yellow).
+Also, they gave us insight into their process.
+We added in the Seedhouse bright orange to the Chicago palette.
+Different marketing phrases that advertised our “deals of the week” went into the mix with our other special offerings.

 [image: up close on the drying desk from Southwest Signs]

-We took visual cues from the retail grocery space that we know so well and paired them with our messaging to create a fresh way to advocate for the importance of design services.
+We took visual cues from the retail grocery space and paired them with our messaging to create a fresh way to advocate for the importance of design services.
 Thanks to Southwest Signs, we ended up with a remixed showcase of old-school-cool, traditional lettering, and digital collage.